Agile Automation Testing In SAFe

 Know Your Role in SAFe

-In a Scaled Agile Framework (SAFe), testing at an enterprise level means we are involving professionals from several departments.
-From portfolio management to program management and the team itself that primarily composed of software developers alongside the QA test team.
+In a Scaled Agile Framework (SAFe), testing (including automation testing) at an enterprise level means we are involving professionals from several departments.
+From portfolio management to program management and the team itself that is primarily composed of software developers alongside the QA test team.

 With so many participants, it is for a must not only for you but for everyone else to know which role to play for the project to succeed.